vectordotdev/vector/docs/usage/configuration/sinks/aws_kinesis_streams.md

 `optional` `default: 5` `type: int`

 The maximum number of retries to make for failed requests.
+See [Retry Policy](#retry-policy) for more info.

 ### retry_backoff_secs

 `optional` `default: 5` `type: int` `unit: seconds`

 The amount of time to wait before attempting a failed request again.
+See [Retry Policy](#retry-policy) for more info.

 ### stream_name